HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_05/Check_Points_Ch05.md

 The loop in this check point will iterate indefinitely and repeat the execution of the instructions in the body on each iteration.

 **5.12**
+A variable that is declared in a for loop control section can not be used after the loops exists.

+**5.13**
 A for loop, a while loop, and a do-while loop, that all do the same thing.
 ```Java
 long sum = 0;